 A major problem that India is facing at present is the alarming level of air pollution.
 A recent report published by Centre for Science and Environment (CSE), an environmental think tank, revealed that the life expectancy in India decreased by 2.6 years.
 The deadly diseases caused by air pollution is one of the major reasons for the reduction in life expectancy.
 At present, air pollution is the third highest cause of death among the different types of health risks in India.
 Not just on human health, but air pollution also has a negative impact on the environment.
-So, in this blog, we discuss in detail the health and environmental impact of air pollution.

 Health Effects of Air Pollution